sony/model_optimization/README.md

 ## Troubleshooting and Community

-If the accuracy degradation of the quantized model is too large for your application, check out the [Quantization Troubleshooting](https://github.com/sony/model_optimization/tree/main/quantization_troubleshooting.md) for common pitfalls and some tools to improve quantization accuracy.
+If you encountered large accuracy degradation with MCT, check out the [Quantization Troubleshooting](https://github.com/sony/model_optimization/tree/main/quantization_troubleshooting.md) for common pitfalls and some tools to improve quantized model's accuracy.

 Check out the [FAQ](https://github.com/sony/model_optimization/tree/main/FAQ.md) for common issues.